iQOO 12 Pro vs iQOO 11: Which Smartphone Should You Opt For?

 Price

-The iQOO 11 starts at a price of INR 54,999 for the base variant with 8GB RAM and goes up to INR 54,999 for the 12GB RAM variant.
+The iQOO 11 starts at a price of MYR 3,749 for the sole variant with 16GB RAM and 256GB storage.
 That price puts it in the flagship killer territory.

 On the other hand, the iQOO 12 Pro price puts it in the premium flagship territory.
-The base variant of the iQOO 12 Pro has been priced at CNY 4,999 (approximately INR 57,150), offering 16GB RAM and 256GB storage.
-On the other hand, the top-end variant with 1TB storage costs CNY 5,999 (approximately INR 69,670).
+The base variant of the iQOO 12 Pro has been priced at CNY 4,999 (approximately MYR 3,220), offering 16GB RAM and 256GB storage.
+On the other hand, the top-end variant with 1TB storage costs CNY 5,999 (approximately MYR 3,864).

 (Hero and Featured Image Credits: Courtesy iQOO)